 GameArt in trouble (again) after having used false and misleading reference to the Malta Gaming Authority

-If you’ve never heard of GameArt it’s probably because they produce second class slots.
+If you’ve never heard of GameArt it’s probably because they simply aren’t very popular and lack trustworthy and reputable licenses.
 What’s even worse is that they’ve been caught red-handed using shady methods, resulting in their credibility spiraling down to absolute zero.

 Earlier this year a forum member raised concerns regarding a GameArt slot called Thunder Bird.
 The member had been playing the game in fun mode and was triggering a large number of bonuses, something that made the alarm bell go off.
 Starting off with $500 in demo mode, the member had amassed a $100K balance within half an hour, something that repeated itself over several sessions.

 A representative of the casino that hosted the game, also active on the forum, initially denied any issues, claiming the RTP to be the same in both demo and real mode.
 At that time, however, the representative had likely not carried out any tests himself and to his defense he likely did not see any immediate cause for concern as players all too often accuse slots of being “rigged”.
 The fact that GameArt claims their slots to be audited and tested by NMi – one of the most widely used Gaming Fairness Labs – was likely another reason why the accusations were not taken seriously at first.

 As the forum thread progressed other members joined in to test the game and it soon became apparent that something was seriously wrong – everyone was winning in demo mode!
 At this point, the representative made the decision to pull all GameArt slots to investigate the matter.
 Having been pushed to the wall by the community and the representative, GameArt folded and confessed to having used a different RTP for the demo mode, something that came as no surprise at that point, but led to outrage and caused further damage to an industry already struggling with trust and transparency issues.